Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 1 cup of microgreens

-Chicken Melt Assembly: Place the slices of Million Dollar White bread on a griddle.
-Once brown flip over and add cheese to each slices.
+- Chicken Melt Assembly: Place the slices of Million Dollar White bread on a griddle.
+Once brown flip over and add cheese to each slice.
 Layer on as followed: bacon, Canadian bacon, sliced chicken breasts, onions, and spread and place on the other sliced of toasted cheese melted bread.